OpenLiberty/cloud-hosted-guide-converter/testing-file.md

 ```

-You can also access the **/health/ready** endpoint by going to the http://localhost:9080/health/ready URL to view the data from the readiness health check
+You can also access the **/health/ready** endpoint by going to the http://localhost:9080/health/ready URL to view the data from the readiness health check.

-_(or run the following curl command)_
+_To see the output for this URL in the IDE, run the following command at a terminal:_

 ```
 curl http://localhost:9080/health/ready